It’s fascinating to look at how we really look at buildings – or not.

 So what’s going on here?
 Why do people systematically look away from the modern architecture?
 Humans, as the bi-pedal creatures we are, evolved to instantly, and subliminally, approach or avoid objects in their surroundings.
 If we hadn’t developed that immediate approach – avoidance instinct we couldn’t have survived the dynamic conditions where we evolved in the wild.
 The studies above show how modern homes are essentially avoidant and how our ancient brain architecture directs us to look around them rather than at them.

 Traditional architecture, and just about all architecture built before modernism took over, post-WWI, is however, the opposite – approachable.
 Our ancient brain architecture, which hasn’t changed in 40,000 years, directs us to look right at traditional buildings and in most instances, instantly find the front door.
 You can really see that in contrasting photos below, run through the same biometric software (3MVAS), comparing a modern art college in Boston, (Mass College of Art) with historic architecture in Williamsburg, Virginia.
-Note how again the brain directs the eye around the modern building and toward the sky – again! – while the opposite phenomenon happens with the classical building; the brain is directed immediately to its front door!
+In this study, put together by design student Becky Chen, at the Boston Architectural College (BAC), note again how the brain directs the eye around the modern building and toward the sky – again! – while the opposite phenomenon happens with the classical building; the brain is directed immediately to its front door!
 And these subliminal behaviors matter – indeed, we make the case they are hugely significant, because they provide the foundation for all our subsequent conscious behavior and actions.

 How so?
 Well, ask yourself this question: which of the buildings below will more likely be on a holiday greeting card?
 Which will more likely be featured on a post card?
 Which would you ask a friend to pose in front of for a photo?
 If you answered, the traditional one, you are probably right; And with the biometric technologies described in the articles here, you have a new understanding as to why.

-As to why modern architecture became avoidant, while traditional remains approachable no matter the timeframe, that’s a bigger story, summarized in previous posts on this blog, including here.
+As to why modern architecture became avoidant, while traditional remains approachable no matter the timeframe, that’s a bigger story, summarized in previous posts on this blog, including here and in the new book, Cognitive Architecture, 2nd edition.

 Thanks to Micheal Curtis, of the National Civic Art Society, for suggesting this story and originally posting it in his blog, The Beautiful Home: